 Horse and car rides at Parc de Mini-Chateaux

 James loved the horse ride the best of everything in the Parc.
 This motorised ride was a huge hit!
 It’s a knight’s horse that runs along a track, but the horse moves up and down as it travels, so it feels like it’s trotting.

 The car ride came a very close second, though I think it was Noah’s favourite; he cried and cried as we got off and signed “More!
 More!”.
 But you only get to go round the track twice in your vintage sports car.

 Neither of my boys liked the bouncy castle – crazy, I know.
 Sometimes I wonder if they’re really mine…

 They did, of course, enjoy the little horse and dragon in the playground.
 After we’d had a play, James and I went and got lost in the Labyrinth.

 Later, we had a proper French picnic of cheese, ham, saucisson, and baguette.
 Washed down with local fruit cider (adults) or water (boys), we felt refreshed and ready to head off to a full-sized château – Chenonceau.

 Chateau de Chenonceau

 Inside I think it’s rather well displayed.
-There’s a real fire blazing in the Guard’s Room, and in the Chapel its peaceful.
-Interestingly during the French Revolution the owner at the time turned it into a wood store so that the religious character was disguised.
+There’s a real fire blazing in the Guard’s Room, and in the Chapel it is peaceful.
+Interestingly during the French Revolution, the owner at the time turned it into a wood store so that the religious character was disguised.
 Some beautiful carvings and fabulous (furry) wallpaper in the rooms can be seen, and I loved the flowers in the kitchen as they smelled so wonderful!